How Do I Prove Workplace Discrimination Legally? A Step-by-Step Guide

 What Counts as Workplace Discrimination Under the Law

 Before you gather a single piece of evidence, it helps to know whether what you experienced actually meets the legal definition of discrimination.
-Not every unfair treatment qualifies, and understanding the difference can save you significant time and stress.
+Not every unfair situation qualifies, and understanding the difference can save you time and stress.

-Workplace discrimination, in legal terms, means an employer treated you unfavourably because of a characteristic that is protected by law.
+Workplace discrimination, in legal terms, means an employer treated you unfavorably because of a characteristic protected by law.
 That treatment could involve hiring, firing, pay, promotions, job assignments, training opportunities, or the general conditions of your work environment.

 Most countries have specific laws that define and prohibit this.
 In the United States, the primary laws include Title VII of the Civil Rights Act, the Age Discrimination in Employment Act (ADEA), and the Americans with Disabilities Act (ADA).
 In the United Kingdom, the Equality Act 2010 covers most protected characteristics.
 Canada operates under the Canadian Human Rights Act alongside provincial human rights codes, and Australia enforces protections through the Fair Work Act and the Australian Human Rights Commission Act.